tobycloud/redirect-uri-manager/README.md

-# redirect-uri-manager
+# Redirect Uri Manager
-Simple HTTP Server to redirect OAuth2 users (because github can't have more than 1 subdomain redirect uri)
+Simple FastAPI server to redirect OAuth2 users to final oauth2 destination (because github can't have more than 1 subdomain redirect uri)